 It’s not hand-crafted or made from truly solid wood like the WaterRower machines, but the durable MDF core frame is tough enough to handle daily use and the oak finish gives it an appeal easily on par with the pricier machines.

-Yes, there are some downsides to the product (quality control issues, overly simplistic monitor, etc.), but for the price, it’s a machine that delivers exactly what you need in a sturdy, easy-to-assemble package.
+Yes, there are some downsides to the product (quality control issues, overly simplistic monitor, etc.), but for the price, it’s a machine that matches both the aesthetic and workout quality offered by the more expensive oak-frame water rowers.

-If you’re in the market for a mid-priced water rower that looks and feels high-end, you aren’t going to find many better options than this model.
+If you’re in the market for a mid-priced water rowing machine that looks and feels high-end, you aren’t going to find many better options than this model.

 If you want to check out some of the higher-end options, I’d start with these 2 models:

-You can also check out some cool mid-range options like the following:
+You can also check out some cool mid-range options by Sunny Health:

 I hope you enjoyed my Mr. Captain Rowing Machine review!
 If you have any thoughts, questions, or feedback, feel free to comment below.